 We provide information on all aspects of living in a strata or community scheme, including management and administration, and solving disputes.

-If you have any questions about your rights and responsibilities as a resident or operator, or if you are thinking about moving into a retirement village or land lease community (previously called residential park), visit the Retirement villages page or the Residential land lease community home owners and operators pages or contact Fair Trading for help and advice on 13 32 20.
+If you have any questions about your rights and responsibilities as a current or future resident or operator of a retirement village or land lease community (previously called residential park), visit the Retirement villages page or the Residential land lease community home owners and operators pages or contact Fair Trading for help and advice on 13 32 20.

 Your business may require some government licences and permits before it can start.
 To find out what licences you need, visit the Australian Business Licence and Information Service (ABLIS) website at ablis.business.gov.au or call Fair Trading on 13 32 20.